cybercom-finland/competence/README.md

 This project was born out of a goal to shift weight in evaluating competences and development goals of software teams from CV-based project-month Excels of specialists towards human-shaped, peer-reviewed word clouds of people's competences and interests.
-This shows a more organic and realistic image of people and teams on a glance better than cumulative months in Excels.
+This shows a more organic and realistic image of people and teams at a glance better than cumulative months in Excels.

 Atlassian tools are de facto in the industry and it is a small hassle for the people to fill up and update their word clouds